 Can a student graduate from NMU in four years?
 Yes.

 With over 180 majors, NMU has something to offer almost everyone.
-Our most popular majors are art and design, nursing, criminal justice, elementary education and construction management.
+Our most popular majors are art and design, nursing, criminal justice, elementary education and biology.
 But we also have programs as diverse as environmental conservation, human-centered design or diagnostic genetics.
 Each department, each major has a lot of ways to explore and try out your chosen profession.
 For example, the Freshman Fellows program allows first-year students to research alongside professors—an experience reserved for graduate students at many other universities.
 Or the New Business Venture competition, which has $10,000 in prizes for students who want to launch real businesses.

 At the heart of it all, NMU focuses on a liberal studies core—preparing you to be a lifelong learner and an effective citizen in a challenging and rapidly-changing world.

 Learn more about NMU academics at the Admissions website